The only Dutch book to successfully overturn a full book ban:

 Banned Books Museum, Tallinn, on the launch of the English translation as a free

-international PDF (2024)
+international PDF (2024), funded

-Source: Quote approved by email, 16 April 2024.
+Source: Quote approved by email, 16 April 2024. (๐ช๐ช)

-The victory over both the book and speaking prohibitions sets a crucial precedent in Dutch literary history.
-While earlier Dutch writers like Multatuli – whose masterpiece Max Havelaar (1860) exposed colonial abuses – triumphed over targeted attacks on specific passages, Edwin Giltay stands alone: as far as records show, he's the only one to overturn a complete suppression of a book in the Netherlands.
+The victory over both the book ban and gag order sets a crucial precedent in Dutch literary history.
+While earlier Dutch writers like Multatuli—whose masterpiece Max Havelaar (1860) exposed colonial abuses—triumphed over targeted attacks on specific passages, Edwin Giltay stands alone: as jurisprudence and newspaper archives confirm, he is the only one to have overturned a full book ban in the Netherlands.
 Even internationally, this is highly exceptional.
+This case connects very modestly to the historic lineup of the American Pentagon Papers (1971) and the British Spycatcher (1988), where only the lifting of the ban on The Cover-up General was accompanied by judicial praise for factual accuracy.
 The Banned Books Museum in Tallinn, which collects suppressed books from around the world, sums it up aptly: “a very rare example of an author who has successfully challenged a book ban.”
-In a country with a strong tradition of free press, this ruling exposes the state’s cover-up mentality through the detailed revelations in the book – from honey traps to missing evidence.
-This precedent-setting ruling has thereby unleashed a wave of international recognition.

-The global call for transparency and justice in the aftermath of the Srebrenica tragedy is undeniable.
-Over 400 publications in print media, on radio, television, and through online channels have brought The Cover-up General to the attention of an estimated 10 million people worldwide.
+In a country with a strong tradition of free press, this ruling exposes the state’s cover-up mentality through the detailed revelations in this book, from honey traps to missing evidence.
+This precedent-setting ruling has thereby unleashed a wave of international recognition—a call for transparency and justice in the aftermath of Srebrenica.
+Thus, more than 400 publications in print media, on radio, television, and through online channels have brought it to the attention of an estimated 10 million people worldwide.

 Read more about this estimate